Clinical Pipeline > FMX103*

 present opportunity for new product entry

-Mild papulopustular rosacea is often treated by topical antimicrobials (metronidazole, clindamycin, and ivermectin), azelaic acid, vasoconstrictors, or retinoids, while the mainstay for the treatment of moderate-to-severe rosacea are oral antibiotics such as doxycycline and, less frequently, tetracycline and off-label use of minocycline.5
+Mild papulopustular rosacea is often treated by topical antimicrobials (metronidazole, clindamycin, and ivermectin), azelaic acid, vasoconstrictors, or retinoids, while the mainstay for the treatment of moderate-to-severe rosacea are oral antibiotics such as doxycycline and, less frequently, tetracycline and off-label use of oral minocycline.5

 FMX103: Late-stage development of a

-Development timeline include:
+Development milestones include:

 - Top-line results released for first two phase 3 pivotal studies